michi66f/qiskit_pulse_demo/README.md

 ### Prerequisites

-- It works with Python 3.10.
+- Confirmed it works with Python 3.10.

 ### Qiskit 1.0 installation required.
 ```